The website for funny top ten lists and other satire

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

-This image of "two eight year old boys arguing over a mini bike" was created by Klugmeister using artificial intelligence software.
+This image of "people viewing a shiny penny exhibit in a museum" was created by Klugmeister using artificial intelligence software.
 The image was reviewed by Klugmeister before posting on this web page.

 Welcome to klugness.com!